The IJB earns 10 journalism awards and nominations for groundbreaking reporting in 2024

 Yorkton Film Festival

-Bodies for Rent, a documentary that takes us inside the hidden world of clinical trials has been nominated for a Golden Sheaf Award in the Social/ Political Documentary category at the 2025 Yorkton Film Festival.
+Bodies for Rent, a documentary that takes us inside the hidden world of clinical trials, has been nominated for a Golden Sheaf Award in the Social/Political Documentary category at the 2025 Yorkton Film Festival.
 Directed by Habiba Nosheen and created in collaboration with the IJB, the documentary follows the experiences of two professional clinical trial subjects who make their living volunteering to consume experimental drugs in exchange for money.

 The Yorkton Film Festival began in 1947 as the Yorkton Film Council, making it North America’s longest-running film festival.
 Held annually in Yorkton, Saskatchewan, the festival celebrates the best Canadian screen-based media through its Golden Sheaf Awards competition.